Joehuu/osu-web/resources/docs/source/includes/_structures/comment_sort.md

 The returned response will be for comments after the specified sort fields.

-For example, use last loaded comment for the fields value to load more comments.
-Also make sure to use same `sort` and `parent_id` values.
+For example, use the last loaded comment for the fields value to load more comments.
+Also make sure to use the same `sort` and `parent_id` values.